MichaelHaigh/kasten-automation/README.md

 The provider version in each `main.tf` file is constrained by the `~>` operator to ensure code compatibility, however feel free to change to a different operator if needed.
 Information on required privileges for the various providers can be found in the specific hyperscaler directory ReadMe.

-Next, update the `default.tfvars` file to have the deployment parameters of choosing.
+Next, update the `default.tfvars` file to have the deployment parameters of your choosing.
 Additional information on their meanings can be found in the `variables.tf` file.

 Plan your deployment with the following command (more information on [workspaces](#workspaces-support) in the section below):